Group Calibration Sessions

 Edge cases: Document them in the playbook or add to test cases

-Training needs: Share calibration results in team meetings
+Calibrator training needs: Share calibration results in team meetings and discuss disagreements

 AI issues: Create test cases to train the AI on correct evaluations